shardeum/shardus-core/docs/state-metadata/state-metadata.md

      * and the partition level hashes used to compute the network hash.
 Ex:
        `[data_hash_1, data_hash_2, ...]`

-   are signed and sent as an update to the Consensors subscriber.
-Ex:
+   are signed and sent as an update to the Consensors subscribers.

 4. When an Archiver gets a: